harshaneo17/gekko_ml/README.md

 <img src="logo_gekko.png" width="250">

-A framework to develop neural networks on CPP
+A framework to develop neural networks on CPP.
+This is for educational purpose to understand how neural networks work from scratch. his framework uses xtensor library.

 to compile this program use